Biden, Obama set for clash with Trump in Pennsylvania

 “It’s very important.
 He’s going to see, ‘Do I still have it?’ and he’s going to see that around the nation with the people that he endorsed,” said Rob Gleason, the former chairman of the Republican Party of Pennsylvania, a Trump ally.
 “If there’s a Republican wave, he will take credit for it.”

-“Fetterman probably needs some Biden voters, but Oz needs Trump voters more than Fetterman needs Biden voters,” said one Pa.-based GOP operative.
+“Fetterman probably needs some Biden voters, but Oz needs Trump voters more than Fetterman needs Biden voters,” said one Pennsylvania-based GOP operative.

-“This one is an important one, but he doesn’t really own losses like the way a traditional politician does,” the Pa.-based GOP operative said of the importance of the race for Trump.
+“This one is an important one, but he doesn’t really own losses like the way a traditional politician does,” that operative said of the importance of the race for Trump.
 “But Oz is his.
 Oz is the nominee because of him. … If Oz can’t come across the finish line, there’s going to be some blame on Trump.”

 Despite Biden’s poor approval rating, Democrats are welcoming his appearance in the City of Brotherly Love, especially alongside Obama in a push to boost African American turnout on Tuesday.
 Rendell noted that getting that bloc to the polls is a concern of his heading into Election Day.